humus/javavimmess.vim/README.md

 ## What is javavimmess.vim

-javavimmess is a whole pile of functions, mappings and commands created to ease and speed up the development for java projects directly from the vim editor.
-Inline with the purpose of speedup the development in java projects it uses raw javac and java commands to make the Red-Green-Refactor cycles lighter than with any IDE or build tool out there
+javavimmess is a whole pile of functions, mappings and commands created to ease and speed up the development for java projects directly by using the vim editor.
+Along with the purpose of speedup the development in java projects it uses raw javac and java commands to make the Red-Green-Refactor cycles lighter than with any IDE or build tool out there

-## What currently does

-In the current states of the project, It provides mappings for going (by conventions) to The unit test of the class you are editting and Vice-versa and provide you with commands for Index the whole bunch of jars that your build tool use (currently only maven) and all the classes that are contained in those jar files for resolving imports.

-Once created the cache and Indexed the classes you can turn on the feature of compile on save and if the current buffer is a JUnit test, you can execute it just by calling the *:JUnit* command

 ## What is not